 Note – Pricing for billers and coders may vary based on the number of users, features, and number of clients.

-For more options, check out Capterra’s list of best medical billing softwares 2019.
+For more options, check out Capterra’s list of the best medical billing software.

 D. How to Charge Clients